An Educational Puppet Troupe

 Our volunteers and their life-size puppets visit elementary school classrooms throughout the county to talk with students about cultural differences, bullying, and learning differences.
 The targeted scripts help children accept individual differences and learn valuable social skills.
-This year, we will be distributing a video of the KOTB performance so that even more students can be reached.
+We start by sharing our video of the KOTB performance.
+Then our puppets visit with the students, who come to identify with the puppets and open up to them as if they were trusted friends.

 Kids On The Block puppets teach children: